MaciejChadzynski/Unit-Converter/README.md

-# Unit Converter (Personal Project)
+# Unit Converter (SCRIMBA Project)

 A simple, responsive web app to convert between metric and imperial units.
-Built as a personal learning project to practice DOM manipulation, Flexbox layout, and JavaScript logic.
+Built as part of a SCRIMBA course project and a personal learning project to practice DOM manipulation, Flexbox layout, and JavaScript logic.

 ## Features
 - Converts between: